fkasler/cuddlephish/README.md

 There is also a keylog.txt in each user data directory with a full keylog of the victim user.
 The general keylog in the admin portal tries to account for things like backspaces, whereas this keylog.txt will have all recorded keystrokes.

 ### Under the hood
-This tools works by pairing phishing site visitors with an automated Chrome browser, running on the phishing server.
+This tool works by pairing phishing site visitors with an automated Chrome browser, running on the phishing server.
 A video feed of the attacker-controlled Chrome instance is then streamed to the phishing victim over WebRTC, and all user-supplied mouse movements and keyboard inputs are forwarded on from the victim's browser to their associated Chrome instance.
 The server uses websockets to track victims, pair them with browsers, broker WebRTC video feeds, and man-in-the-middle user inputs.
 For each new visitor, the server spawns a new Chrome instance.
-Because we are using Chrome Devtools Protocol (CDP) to drive each Chrome instance, we can use APIs like "Storage.getCookie" to extract session cookies for target sites, once the user has logged in for us.
+Because we are using Chrome Devtools Protocol (CDP) to drive each Chrome instance, we can use APIs like "Storage.getCookie" to extract session cookies for target sites once the user has logged in for us.
 We can also step in at any time and directly drive each Chrome instance, leveraging the same method we use to give victims remote control in the first place.

 The Node Server Performs the Following:
 * Starts a new browser ("empty phishbowl") with an xvfb instance as a virtual screen, and navigates a tab to the target login page